jgraph/www.diagrams.net-source/doc/faq/custom-plugins-confluence-cloud.md

 ---
-title: How to load plugins by default in draw.io for Confluence Cloud
+title: Load plugins by default in draw.io for Confluence Cloud
 layout: page
 faq: true
-categories: [Confluence cloud, Customisation, Plugins]
+categories: [Confluence Cloud, Customisation, Plugins]
 ---

 An administrator can configure draw.io for Confluence Cloud to load one or more of the diagrams.net plugins by default.
 Then, whenever someone edits a diagram in that instance, they can use the plugin via the draw.io editor menu.
 Currently, only trusted plugins, developed by diagrams.net, are available for Confluence Cloud.